Executor

 Executors are the mechanism by which task instances get run.
 They have a common API and are “pluggable”, meaning you can swap executors based on your installation needs.

-Airflow can only have one executor configured at a time; this is set by the executor option in the [core] section of the configuration file.
+Executors are set by the executor option in the [core] section of the configuration file.

 Built-in executors are referred to by name, for example: